Moving house or just moved?

 Compare energy and switch for savings:

-Switching is simple though, either way - head over to our gas and electricity price comparison page, or enter your postcode at the top of this page, and see how much you could save.
+Switching your energy supplier after moving is easy, just head over to our gas and electricity price comparison page, or enter your postcode at the top of this page, and see how much you could save.